Ci Cd Flow Diagram

 CI (Continuous Integration) is a software development practice that involves integrating code changes as often as possible in order to detect and fix errors early.
 This helps to avoid the build-up of errors that can occur when multiple developers are working on the same codebase.

-See also Best Buy Computer Laptops
+See also Online Computer Security Degrees

 CD (Continuous Delivery) is a software development practice that enables developers to release software updates as often as possible.
 This helps to ensure that customers always have the latest version of the software, and that any defects are fixed as quickly as possible.